cptspacecadet/juice-contracts-v2/contracts/extensions/nftrewards/README.md

 - _tokenUriResolverAddress: Token URI resolver, in the basic case this should be `address(0)`.
 - _contractMetadataUri: Location of OpenSea-style contract metadata.
 - _admin: EOA or multisig capable of executing arbitrary contract calls.
-- _priceResolver: For the basic case, set this to `address(0)`.
-In this case `maxSupply` and `minContribution` parameters will govern the mint.

 ## Example Uses

 ### Bounded Tiers

-`IPriceResolver` and `IToken721UriResolver` parameters add flexibility to how the `NFTRewardDataSourceDelegate` contract can be used.
-There are two sample implementations of the price resolver that allow project runners to reward contributors in tiers.
+`TieredNFTRewardDelegate` is a more complex implementation allowing for reward distribution in limited tiers.
 For example, the higher the contribution the more rare the NFT the participant would get.

-`TieredPriceResolver` takes tier configuration that includes tier floor contribution amount, tier size and id definition.
+This contract takes tier configuration that includes tier floor contribution amount, tier size and id definition.
 Consider this tier definition:

 ```js
 [